How to Grow Phlox Subulata (Creeping Phlox) in Your Garden

 What to Do Before Planting

 Before planting, scope out a good location for your creeping phlox in your garden.
-Consider the space you have and the size of mature Phlox subulata plants before deciding how many plants you will need.
+Consider your space and the size of mature Phlox subulata plants before deciding how many plants you will need.

 Be sure you have a hand shovel or trowel, slow-release fertilizer pellets or organic compost, and sand or perlite if your soil retains lots of moisture.